 - This command is used to enable or disable automatic upgrade of the operational code.
-When the switch starts up and automatic image upgrade is enabled by this command, the switch will follow these steps when it boots up: - 1.
-It will search for a new version of the image at the location specified by upgrade opcode path command.
-The name for the new image stored on the TFTP server must be ECS4120-Seroes.bix.
+When the switch starts up and automatic image upgrade is enabled by this command, the switch will follow these steps when it boots up: - It will search for a new version of the image at the location specified by upgrade opcode path command.
+The name for the new image stored on the TFTP server must be ECS4530-54P.bix.
 If the switch detects a code version newer than the one currently in use, it will download the new image.
-If two code images are already stored in the switch, the image not set to start up the system will be overwritten by the new version.
+If two code images are already stored in the switch, the image not set to start up the system will be overwritten by the new version. - 2.
+After the image has been downloaded, the switch will send a trap message to log whether or not the upgrade operation was successful.

-- 2. After the image has been downloaded, the switch will send a trap message to log whether or not the upgrade operation was successful. - 3.
-It sets the new version as the startup image. - 4.
+- 3. It sets the new version as the startup image. - 4.
 It then restarts the system to start using the new image. - Any changes made to the default setting can be displayed with the show running-config or show startup-config commands.

 '''

-Console(config) #upgrade opcode auto
+Console(config)#upgrade opcode auto

 Console(config)#upgrade opcode path tftp://192.168.0.1/sm24/

 Console(config)#

 '''

 If a new image is found at the specified location, the following type of messages will be displayed during bootup.
+Note that auto upgrade using the default tftp configuration, you can press ESC to abort the process if the upgrade is taking too long.

 '''

+:

 Automatic Upgrade is looking for a new image

 New image detected: current version 1.1.1.0; new version 1.1.1.2

 Image upgrade in progress

 The switch will restart after upgrade succeeds

 Downloading new image

+Warning: Automatic Upgrade is in progressing and this will take some time.

+Please wait or ESC to abort...

 Flash programming started

 Flash programming completed

 The switch will now restart

-÷
+:

 '''